vebrovski/cobalt/comments and reviews.md

 * `$rating['total']` for total rating result.

 The difference between 1st two and 2nd two is in additional queries. `$rating` method adds one additional query which is OK for full record view but not so for list view.
 The difference may also exists in case you have approve system for reviews. `$rating['total']` contains total of all published articles. `$item->votes_result` contain all articles including unpublished.
+Also when using `$item->votes_result` and you delete review rating is not recalculated.

 So in my experience for proper total rating and total votes all accross site you should use `$rating`.
 Let's se how to do this.